kvnnap/CandelaDXR/README.md

 - ActiveShaderIndex - If all shader components are loaded, 0 is LightTracingShader, 1 is LightTracingOptimisedShader and 2 is LightTracingImportanceShader
 - SeparateCaustics - Default is false.
 If set to true will save caustics in their own buffer.
 The denoiser is needed for caustics to be remerged.
 - CausticsBlurSize - Blurs the caustics buffer.
 Default is 17.
 Set to 1 if unaltered caustics are needed
+- ConvRangeBits - When accumulating irradiance, float values need to be converted from float to int and then back.
+2^x is the multiplier used to fit the value in an int, and then 2^(-x) is used to convert it back to float.
+Default is 24.

 ```json
 {